-Ki Pro Mini has no user-serviceable parts.
-To remove power from the unit, remove the 4-pin XLR power connector to ensure disconnection.
+Ki Pro Rack has no user-serviceable parts.
+To remove power from the unit, remove the power connector to ensure disconnection.
 Refer all servicing to qualified service personnel.
 Servicing is required when the device has been damaged in any way, such as power-supply cord or plug is damaged, liquid has been spilled or objects have fallen into the device, the device has been exposed to rain or moisture, does not operate normally, or has been dropped.